noi-techpark/big-data-for-tourism/README.md

 # Tourism data collector

-A Elasticsearch CSV importer written in Java 1.8 using Maven for the build.
+An Elasticsearch CSV importer written in Java 1.8 using Maven for the build.

 ## Features